-- Our net advertising revenues from related parties increased by 27.9% from RMB55.6 million in 2014 to RMB71.0 million (US\$11.0 million) in 2015, which was primarily attributable to advertising revenues earned from Phoenix TV Group and its customers, China Mobile and our investees. - Our paid service revenues from related parties decreased by 5.1% from RMB291.6 million in 2014 to RMB276.7 million (US\$42.7 million) in 2015, which was primarily attributable to the decrease in paid service revenues generated from China Mobile. - Our cost of revenues due to transactions with related parties increased by 7.5% from RMB45.9 million in 2014 to RMB49.4 million (US\$7.6 million) in 2015, which was primarily due to the increase in revenues sharing and bandwidth cost with China Mobile. - Our operating expenses due to transactions with related parties increased by 125.0% from RMB1.6 million in 2014 to RMB3.6 million (US\$0.6 million) in 2015, which was attributable to an increase expense incurred by Phoenix TV Group on our behalf.
+- Our net advertising revenues from related parties increased by 27.9% from RMB55.6 million in 2014 to RMB71.0 million in 2015, which was primarily attributable to advertising revenues earned from Phoenix TV Group and its customers, China Mobile and our investees. - Our paid services revenues from related parties decreased by 5.1% from RMB291.6 million in 2014 to RMB276.7 million in 2015, which was primarily attributable to the decrease in paid services revenues generated from China Mobile. - Our cost of revenues due to transactions with related parties increased by 7.5% from RMB45.9 million in 2014 to RMB49.4 million in 2015, which was primarily due to the increase in revenues sharing and bandwidth cost with China Mobile. - Our operating expenses due to transactions with related parties increased by 125.0% from RMB1.6 million in 2014 to RMB3.6 million in 2015, which was attributable to an increase expense incurred by Phoenix TV Group on our behalf.

 Other Income.
-Our other income decreased by 74.0% from RMB72.9 million in 2014 to RMB18.9 million (US\$2.9 million) in 2015.
-The decrease in other income in 2015 was mainly due to the decrease in interest income, net, gain on disposition of subsidiaries and acquisition of equity investments and the increase in loss from equity investments including impairments.
+Our other income decreased by 74.0% from RMB72.9 million in 2014 to RMB18.9 million in 2015.
+The decrease in other income in 2015 was mainly due to the decrease in interest income, the decrease of gain on disposal of subsidiaries and acquisition of equity investments, which was partially offset by the increase in loss from equity investments including impairments.

 Income Tax Expense.
-Our income tax expense decreased by 47.3% from RMB48.4 million in 2014 to RMB25.5 million (US\$3.9 million) in 2015.
+Our income tax expense decreased by 47.3% from RMB48.4 million in 2014 to RMB25.5 million in 2015.
 Our effective tax rate increased from 13.5% in 2014 to 16.0% in 2015.
 The increase in effective tax rate was mainly due to the effect of changes to certain preferential tax benefits, for example, the income tax rate for Fenghuang Yutian changed from 0% in 2014 to 12.5% in 2015.

 Net Income Attributable to Phoenix New Media Limited.
-As a result of the foregoing, net income attributable to our company decreased by 72.0% from RMB263.1 million in 2014 to RMB73.6 million (US\$11.4 million) in 2015.
+As a result of the foregoing, net income attributable to our company decreased by 72.0% from RMB263.1 million in 2014 to RMB73.6 million in 2015.